matheustguimaraes/distributed-django-backend/README.md

 Please make the sure ports `8000` and `8001` are not being used by another process.
 These ports will be used by:

 - `http://0.0.0.0:8000`: internal API service `stock_service`
-- `http://0.0.0.0:8001`: user-facing API service `api_service`.
+- `http://0.0.0.0:8001`: user-facing API service `api_service`

 Two SQLite databases will be created.
 The first one to store `api_service` requests.
 The second to store `stock_service` unit tests.

 ## Authentication

-Before requesting endpoints, please create a superuser and get an JWT token.
+Before requesting API endpoints, create a superuser and get a JWT token.
 All user-facing API endpoints have JWT authentication.

 ### Create superuser